 Furious at this rejection, Hep had made herself an enemy.
 Not a wise thing to have done, considering the influence he has in the village.
 Being superstitious, suspicious, and wary of those who do not conform, the villagers are easy to manipulate.

-The Squire has sown doubts in their minds, about her other profession, her knowledge of plants, and her skills as a herbalist and chemist.
-If Clem were alive, he would have defended her.
+The Squire has sown doubts in their minds, about her knowledge of plants, and her skills as a herbalist and chemist.
+Some now call her a cunning woman, a witch.
+If Clem were alive he would have defended her.
 Well liked in the village, for his gregarious nature, he had warded of accusations against his ‘wife’ with jests about the superstitious temperaments of the villagers.
-Now, some call her a cunning woman, a witch.

 In the kitchen of Hep’s cottage, the firelight flickers over walls covered with magical designs; pentacles, spirals and strange arcane symbols.
 Plant cuttings hang, in bunches, from the roof beams.

 ‘I was… I had a bad dream.
 That is all.’ replies Hep.
-Mizzy stares, fear in her eyes, at something on the floor behind her mother.
+Mizzy stares, in puzzlement, at something behind her mother.

 ‘How mother?
 You are dry, yet you leave marks as if you’re soaked?’